Daweyy/MapRenderer-DR/README.md

 Generate Dofus Retro maps as PNG, from [API.DofusRetro.fr](https://api.dofusretro.fr) datas

-No images are provided with this project, only using the API to process (might take a while to process, no image are cached to your disk)
+No images are provided with this project, only using the API to process (might take a while to process)

+You may use your own local images, but you won't get any support with the extraction process

 ## How to use